RemiRigal/Yape/README.md

 The current downloads are always displayed.
 If the current active tab has a downloadable file, an extra panel will be displayed with a button to start the download.
+A download can also be added by right-clicking on a link and selecting `Download with Yape`.

 ## Screenshots